 In 2013, three members states of the European Union sit at the Security Council.

 The Security Council/ UN Photo E.Debebe

 The Presidency of the Security Council is held in turn

 by the members of the Security Council in the English alphabetical order of their names.
 Each President holds office for one calendar month.
 France presided the UN Security Council in August 2012.
-In 2013, the Security Council will be chaired successively by Pakistan, the Republic of Korea, the Russian Federation, Rwanda, Togo and the United Kingdom (June 2013).
+In 2013, the Security Council will be chaired successively by Pakistan, the Republic of Korea, the Russian Federation, Rwanda, Togo, the United Kingdom, and the United States (July 2013).
 France will preside the Council in December 2013.

 Each Council member has one vote.
 Decisions on substantive matters require a minimum of nine votes in favour.
 When a decision obtains the required support of nine member states, permanent members can still veto the decision.
 Member states can also abstain: the abstention of seven members in a vote can thus prevent the adoption of a decision.
 Decisions on procedural matters are made by an affirmative vote of at least nine of the 15 members, without possibility of veto by permanent members.

 Under the Charter, all Members of the United Nations agree to accept and carry out the decisions of the Security Council.
 While other organs of the United Nations make recommendations to Governments, the Council has the power to take decisions which Member States are obligated under the Charter to carry out.